GW-SHC/info/README.md

 ===========================

 GW SHC is a student group focusing on systems design and implementation.
+There's [material](http://www2.seas.gwu.edu/~gparmer/posts/2017-04-21-getting-into-systems.html) if you're curious what that is all about, or how to get into it.

 Examples of projects the SHC might work on